Planning and supervising safer overnight stays

 • Make sure they are familiar with the guidance below on this web page, and your organisation or club’s child safeguarding policies and guidance.

-See more guidance on planning safer trips
+See more guidance on planning safer travel

 Arriving at the accommodation